 - Vanilla Extract

-Obviously these ingredients don’t have as long of a shelf life, but it’s good to keep them on hand.
+Obviously these ingredients don’t have as long of a shelf life as dry goods, but it’s good to keep them on hand.

 - Milk: dairy or non-dairy

 - Shredded Cheese (can be kept in the freezer for long term storage)